inmaugarc/DataScience_Disaster_Response_Pipeline/README.md

 3. Flask Web App

-    There is a flask web app to show some nice visualization using Plotly.
+    There is a flask web app where you can enter a message and it predicts its category.
+Also it shows some nice visualization using Plotly.

     ![Alt text](./img/Graph3.png?raw=true "Nice Visualizations")